Arnold Jackson (British Army officer): Later life

 He became a U.S. citizen in 1945.

-In 1963, after the death of his wife Dora, he returned to Oxford, where he lived until his own death on 13 November 1972.
+After his wife Dora's death in 1963, he returned to Oxford, where he lived until his death on 13 November 1972.

 Personal life

 In 1918, he married Dora Mooney, daughter of the late William Allen Mooney of Silver Hills, New Albany, Indiana, USA.

 Legacy

-A play about his life, "Strode-Jackson" was written by Mike Hodd and Jack Thorington, and premiered at the King's Head Theatre, London, in 1979.
+Mike Hodd and Jack Thorington wrote a play about his life, "Strode-Jackson," which premiered at the King's Head Theatre in London in 1979.

 A full-length oil painting of Jackson is prominently displayed at Vincent's Club in Oxford, having been rescued and repaired after lying neglected for many years in a Brasenose College cellar.